cabforum/smime/SBR.md

 3. The CA is made aware that a Subscriber has violated one or more of its material obligations under the Subscriber Agreement or Terms of Use;
 4. The CA is made aware of any circumstance indicating that use of a Fully-Qualified Domain Name in the Certificate is no longer legally permitted (e.g. a court or arbitrator has revoked a Domain Name Registrant's right to use the Domain Name, a relevant licensing or services agreement between the Domain Name Registrant and the Applicant has terminated, or the Domain Name Registrant has failed to renew the Domain Name);
 5. The CA is made aware of a material change in the information contained in the Certificate;
-6. The CA is made aware that the Certificate was not issued in accordance with these Requirements or the CA's Certificate Policy or Certification Practice Statement;
+6. The CA is made aware that the Certificate was not issued in accordance with these Requirements or the CA's CP and/or CPS;
 7. The CA determines or is made aware that any of the information appearing in the Certificate is inaccurate;
 8. The CA's right to issue Certificates under these Requirements expires or is revoked or terminated, unless the CA has made arrangements to continue maintaining the CRL/OCSP Repository;
-9. Revocation is required by the CA's Certificate Policy and/or Certification Practice Statement; or
+9. Revocation is required by the CA's CP and/or CPS; or
 10. The CA is made aware of a demonstrated or proven method that exposes the Subscriber's Private Key to compromise or if there is clear evidence that the specific method used to generate the Private Key was flawed.
 #### 4.9.1.2 Reasons for Revoking a Subordinate CA Certificate
 The Issuing CA SHALL revoke a Subordinate CA Certificate within seven (7) days if one or more of the following occurs: